-The following images are taken from an experiment by one of our supplies, examining the effects of limescale, lip stick, excessive rinse aid, heat and dirty glass washers on the quality of beer in glasses.
+The following images are taken from an experiment by one of our suppliers, examining the effects of limescale, lipstick, excessive rinse aid, heat and dirty glass washers on the quality of beer in glasses.
 They all use lager poured into a 'head retainer' glass, which has nucleation points etched into the base of the glass to promote foam generation.

 Good Clean Glass

 With a clean glass, you can see a crisp, clean 1cm tall head at the top of the glass, which is retained for a decent time.
 The lager is fizzy to taste, and the gas release is controlled.
 15 minutes later:

 Not a lot has changed with a clean glass, the head has been retained, the lager is still fizzy, and the release of gas is continuing in a controlled way.
 15 minutes more:

 Half an hour after the initial pouring of the lager, there's still a head on the glass; the lager is still fizzy.
 The bubbles are still rising from the bottom of the glass in a controlled manner.

 Clean Glass with Limescale deposits

 While this glass is still nice and clean, there is some limescale in it, from a small build up in the glass washing machine used to clean it.
 Because of this, the head has grown excessively and breaks down unevenly over time.
 The gas is escaping very quickly, and the drink will be flat to taste very rapidly.